t-aevyz/aevyz.github.io/_posts/2017-03-25-Jekyll_For_Absolute_Beginners.md

 ---
-title: Hello World
+title: Github Sites for Beginners Without Programming Experience
 date: 2017-03-25 12:26
 categories: General
 show: true
 ---

-# Github Sites for Beginners Without Programming Expierience
+# Github Sites for Beginners Without Programming Experience

 ### Goal
 In this series of Blog Posts, I hope to make life easier for all people trying to make a Github Site, with little to no knowledge of programming.